mikeoleary/mikeoleary.github.io/docs/_posts/2023-10-25-docker-install-run-helloworld.md

 sudo systemctl start docker
 sudo systemctl enable docker

-# check and see if server is running
+# to check and see if Ubuntu is running the docker service, uncomment below.
-systemctl status docker
+#systemctl status docker

 # Add your user to Docker group to avoid typing sudo everytime you run docker commands.
 sudo usermod -aG docker ${USER}